Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 Why mobile changes the equation

 Going mobile does not mean going alone.
-It means replacing the clinic infrastructure with technology that costs a fraction of what a lease costs.
-Platforms like Aesthetics To Go provide the EHR, scheduling, payments, supply access, and patient acquisition — the same functions a clinic provides — without the overhead that eats your revenue.
+It means replacing the clinic infrastructure with a clinical operating system that costs a fraction of what a lease costs.
+Aesthetics To Go provides the EHR, scheduling, credentialed lead flow, payments, supply access, and clinical governance — the same functions a clinic provides — without the fixed overhead that eats your revenue.

-As a founding provider, you keep 100% of your treatment revenue.
+Under a Provider agreement, you retain industry-leading payouts on completed treatments during the launch period, with specific terms disclosed in the agreement.
 You set your own prices.
 You choose your patients.
 You control your schedule.
-The clinical skills that make you valuable at a med spa are the same skills that make you successful as an independent mobile provider — the difference is who keeps the money.
+The clinical skills that make you valuable in a clinic role are the same skills that make you successful as an independent mobile provider — the difference is who captures the value created.

 How to make the transition

 Most providers do not quit their clinic job on day one.
 The smart approach is to start mobile practice part-time — evenings, weekends, or days off — while maintaining your existing income.
 Build your patient panel gradually.
 Once your mobile revenue reaches a level where you are comfortable, you can reduce clinic hours or transition fully.
-The platform has no minimums and no exclusivity requirements, so you move at your own pace.
+Aesthetics To Go has no minimums and no exclusivity requirements, so you move at your own pace.

 The risk is lower than you think